carpentries-incubator/data-harvesting-for-agriculture/_episodes/04-Geospatial-Lesson.md

  - Reproject the dataset into UTM
  - Visualize geospatial data with R
 keypoints:
- - sf is prefereable for data analysis; it is easier to access the dataframe
+ - sf is preferable for data analysis; it is easier to access the dataframe
  - Projecting your data in utm is necessary for many of the geometric operations you perform (e.g. making trial grids and splitting plots into subplot data)
  - Different data formats that you are likely to encounter include gpkg, shp (cpg, dbf, prj, sbn, sbx), geojson, and tif
 source: Rmd
 ---
 <!-- Dena: We don't discuss most of those data formats - add info or tweak description? -->